 I'm not afraid of anyone in show business.

-I turned down intercourse with Harvey Weinstein on no less than three occasions on five.
+I turn down intercourse with Harvey Weinstein on no less than three occasions out of five.

 You want to hear something really creepy?